This action requires saving a cookie to remember the page's state. You can read more about that on the cookies page.

 11. Be grateful.
 Remind the people running the project of what an awesome job they are doing and that you appreciate them.

-If we don’t support the projects we love or rely on, they will either have to end, or make deals that make come with strings that will influence their direction, or cause them to end in the future.
+If we don’t support the projects we love or rely on, they will either have to end, or make deals that may come with strings that will influence their direction, or cause them to end in the future.

 Thank you